 The one thing many parents have to confront from the beginning is coming to terms with what is best for the children versus what is fair.
 Specifically, what is fair for the adults isn’t always best for the children.
 Another concern is whether the children will be negatively affected by the divorce.
 For example, it isn’t unusual for one parent to retain ownership of the family home in an attempt to minimize the impact of the divorce on the children.
 These concerns, among others, can compel a parent to seek a resolution that is neither wise or useful.

-We encourage our parents to use the services of experienced professionals and specialists like divorce coaches and child specialists, when necessary.
-While we can offer crucial experience and advice regarding what is appropriate and legal in the way of parenting plans, what works for one family doesn’t always work for another.
+We encourage parents to use the services of experienced professionals and specialists like divorce coaches and child specialists, when necessary.
+While we can offer crucial experience and advice regarding what is appropriate and legal in parenting plans, what works for one family doesn’t always work for another.
 Every parenting situation is unique.
 An experienced divorce coach is more effective and far less expensive when it comes to helping parents adjust to the changes.
 An experienced child specialist can help a parent identify how best to care for the children post divorce and be an engaged parent of a happy, well-adjusted child.

 How We Help Parents Through Divorce

-As if deciding an appropriate parenting plan isn’t enough, establishing an appropriate support agreement adds to the complexity.
+As if deciding on an appropriate parenting plan isn’t enough, establishing an appropriate support agreement adds to the complexity.
 Some parents confuse parenting time with the level of child support, but those are entirely separate agreements.
-Our clients usually find that our clear explanation of the support calculation guidelines is very helpful for understanding the child support versus parenting plans.
+Our clients usually find that our clear explanation of the support calculation guidelines is very helpful for understanding child support decisions versus parenting plans.
 With that understanding established, parents are better able to efficiently address critical issues.